 Explore it on Goodreads or Amazon.

-Other books by this author include The Mane Event, The Mane Event, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, Wolf with Benefits, The Unleashing, The Undoing
+Other books by this author which I have reviewed include The Mane Event, The Mane Event, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, Wolf with Benefits, The Unleashing, The Undoing

 Fourth in the paranormal-romance Pride series based in New York City, revolving about the interactions between shifters and their clans, packs, family units of any kind.
 We started with lions, progressed to wolves, added in wild dogs — African wild dogs, no less, and now we gots bears.
 As Gwen puts it, a honey bun of a grizzly bear.